middleman/middlemanapp.com/source/3-0-beta-changelog.html.markdown

 ---
-title: Middleman 3.0 Changelog
+title: Middleman 3.0 Beta Changelog
 ---

-# Middleman 3.0 Changelog
+# Middleman 3.0 Beta Changelog

 * Rewritten to work directly with Rack (Sinatra apps can still be mounted)
 * Finally support Compass in Sprockets!
 Thanks to @xdite and @petebrowne